Fitch to wait until next year to make final COVID-19 judgments

 Fitch has been the most active of the so-called 'big three' rating agencies during the COVID-19 crisis.
 With over 45 sovereign downgrades in total and 35 countries cut it has lowered nearly 30% of those it rates.

-S&P has been next, data shows.
+S&P has been next, data shows read more .
 At the end of February it had made 37 cuts or 18% of its sovereign ratings, while Moody’s had lowered 33, or 20% of the countries it rates.

 CUSHIONING EFFECT